suncoast-devs/handbook/lessons/front-end-safari/layout.md

 }
 ```

-Finally we can add some visual interest by adding some letter spacing with this
+Finally, we can add some visual interest by adding some letter-spacing with this
 revision:

 ```css